Obsidian Conflict is a cooperative multiplayer modification set in the Half-Life 2 universe.

 - Special merchant NPC and related entities, offering gameplay where players can spend points from their score to purchase weapons and map-specific objects

 - Many co-op related features, such as a server-side lives system, hud waypoints, player locator, attention & medic calls, and map objectives, as well as players' inventory carrying over between level transitions

 - Great support for community mappers, including features like the mapadd system to easily edit existing maps without having to recompile them, as well as tutorials and prefab examples for all of OC's new entities and features

 - Support for custom playermodels and custom colorizations on weapons and hud elements

-Thank you again for your support, and see you soon!
+Thank you once again for your support, we will see you soon!

 No articles were found matching the criteria specified.
 We suggest you try the article list with no filter applied, to browse all available.
 Post article and help us achieve our mission of showcasing the best content from all developers.
 Join now to share your own content, we welcome creators and consumers alike and look forward to your comments.